ConvTranspose2d Explained: Learnable Upsampling in PyTorch

 = 12 ✓

-In Conv2d, padding adds zeros around the input, making the output larger.
+In Conv2d, padding adds zeros around the input — making the output bigger.

-This deliberate design ensures that a Conv2d and a ConvTranspose2d with the same parameters produce inverse shapes — exactly what you want for encoder-decoder architectures like U-Net [5].
+This design ensures that a Conv2d and ConvTranspose2d with the same parameters are shape-inverses of each other — which is exactly what you want in encoder-decoder architectures.

 The output_padding Parameter

-- It adds extra rows/columns to one side of the output
+output_padding resolves this by adding extra rows/columns to one side of the output:

 0tostride − 1